djaniel/ackerman/README.md

 # Ackermann Ignition

-This a simulation scenario of a car-like vehicle.
+This is a simulation scenario of a car-like vehicle.

+[TOC]

 ## Set up the apptainer image